SpencerEverly/smbx2-seemod/README.txt

 To use this, extract and overwrite everything in your SMBX2 folder, or you can seperately use this on a clean install overwriting those files.

-(The only problem this has is it crashes with recoridng GIFs, but other than that, everything works as intended)
+(The only problem this has is that it crashes with recording GIFs, but other than that, everything works as intended)